-7. As outlined above, the Council's finances are subject to a range of external influences and significant risk particularly in the current economic climate and the associated impacts on local government funding.
-Potential changes to the NHB scheme, the Fair Funding Review, business rates reset and the risk of appeals in the business rates system exacerbate uncertainty and risk.
+As outlined above, the Council's finances are subject to a range of external influences and significant risk particularly in the current economic climate and the associated impacts on local government funding.
+Continued reductions to government grants, reductions and potential further changes to the NHB scheme, the Fair Funding Review, business rates reset and the risk of appeals in the business rates system, together with the uncertainty regarding the impact of 75% business rates retention exacerbates uncertainty and risk.
 The table below sets out the arrangements in place to mitigate such risks.

-Risk Mitigation

-Government Grant Forecast assumes prudent resources additional to those currently

-Support being received.

-Specific provision set aside as well as Earmarked reserve for specific
+Risk Mitigation Government Grant Support Forecast assumes no resources additional to those currently being received.
+COVID-19 Earmarked Reserve and General Fund reserves UK leaving the European Combination of measures to mitigate other risks.
+Business Continuity Plans Union reviewed.
+Earmarked reserve available from grant funding.
+Specific provision set aside as well as Earmarked reserve for specific Legal casework.

-Legal casework.

 Pensions Contingency within forecast costs.

-Interest rates Contingency within forecast costs.

-Reserve balance would be used to manage significant demand

-Inflation pressures

-Reserve balance would be used to manage significant demand
+Interest rates Financing Volatility Reserve and contingency within forecast costs.
+Inflation Reserve balance would be used to manage significant demand pressures Demand Reserve balance would be used to manage significant demand pressures VAT Careful management of partial exemption position.

-Demand pressures

-VAT Careful management of partial exemption position.

 Regeneration projects Robust management of assets.
 Regeneration reserve.

-Insurance Earmarked reserve available

-Business rates and fair

-Funding review Earmarked reserve available

-Investment asset Prudent assumptions made in forecasting income.
-Earmarked reserve
+Insurance Earmarked reserve available Business rates and fair Funding review Earmarked reserve available Prudent assumptions made in forecasting income.
+Earmarked reserve Investment asset returns available

-returns available

-8. The Council remains ambitious and is continuing to deliver some significant capital and revenue investment projects.
-These projects, combined with financial uncertainty, mean that the financial scale of risk and complexity that the Council will be managing is substantial.
-Financial resilience and adequate reserves are therefore paramount.
+The Council remains ambitious and is continuing to deliver on a number of significant capital and revenue investment projects.
+These projects, combined with exceptional financial uncertainty, mean that the financial scale of risk and complexity that the Council will be managing is substantial.
+Financial resilience and adequate reserves are therefore, paramount.
 This, together with the overall scale of the Council's financial transactions and complexities of its core operations, means that such risk cannot be eliminated but must be managed effectively.